 Jersey Jersey RESTful Web Services framework is open source, production quality, a framework for developing RESTful Web Services in Java that provides support for JAX-RS APIs and serves as a JAX-RS (JSR 311 & JSR 339) reference Implementation and initially provided by Sun Microsystem.
-Apache CXF
+Jersey framework is more than the JAX-RS Reference Implementation.
+Jersey provides its own API that extends the JAX-RS toolkit with additional features and utilities to further simplify RESTful service and client development.
+Jersey also exposes numerous extension SPIs so that developers may extend Jersey to best suit their needs.
+Jersey also has some of the best tooling (IDE) support especially if you are using Netbeans.
+So you can achieve better productivity from the tooling perspective.
+There are some challenges with Jersey-Spring integration, especially with AOP.
+The latest release of Jersey is 2.22.2 Apache CXF

 The CXF is another free and open source web service framework and a JAX-RS implementation from Apache.
 CXF helps you to build and develop services using frontend programming APIs like JAX-RS and JAX-WS.
 These services can speak a variety of protocols such as SOAP, XML/HTTP, RESTful HTTP, or CORBA and work over a variety of transports such as HTTP, JMS, and JBI.
 One of the key difference between Apache CXF and Jersy's JAX-RS implementation is that it is implemented as a CXF filter sitting behind the servlets, while Jersey and RestEasy are, servlet filters.
 One more advantage of using ApacheCXF is that it makes it easy to produce both a JAX-RS and JAX-WS (SOAP) endpoint from the exact same data model and service interface at the same time.
 So if that is something which matters to you, this may be the way to go.
 CXF had issues with handling SSL and HTTP proxies which seem to have been addressed in recent releases.
 You can also read Developing Web Services with Apache CXF and Axis2 to learn more about developing RESTful web services using Apache CXF framework in Java.
 Read more: http://javarevisited.blogspot.com/2017/02/difference-between-jax-rs-restlet-jersey-apache-cfx-RESTEasy.html#ixzz4x6kdq9tS

+Q #20) What are HTTP status codes?
+Enlist few with meaning.

+HTTP status codes basically are the representation of the status of the task that has been performed on the server, with the mode of some codes.
+Every code has their own meaning.

+Some of the HTTP status codes with their meaning are as follows:

+Code 200: This indicates success.

+Code 201: This indicates resource has been successfully created.

+Code 204: This indicates that there is no content in the response body.

+Code 404: This indicates that there is no method available.

+Q #15) What are the best practices that are to be followed while designing RESTful web services?

+To design a secure RESTful web service, there are some best practices or say points that should be considered.
+These are explained as follows:

+Every input on the server should be validated.

+Input should be well formed.

+Never pass any sensitive data through URL.

+For any session, the user should be authenticated.

+Only HTTP error messages should be used for indicating any fault.

+Use message format that is easily understood and is required by the client.

+Unified Resource Identifier should be descriptive and easily understood.

 Why is Scalability Important?